WaterBoiledPizza/7tv-bot-for-Discord/README.md

 ## Run the bot
 - Simply click `runbot.bat`
-* The script will add a `tmp` and a output folder if you don't have that already.
+* The script will add a `tmp` and an output folder if you don't have that already.

 ## Usage
 - Posting a link to 7tv emote will show a gif version of the emote if it is WEBP format